Chocolate Lover’s Chocolate Cake

 • Sour Cream: Adds richness and a subtle tang.

-• Vanilla Extract: Adds complexity to the overall taste.
+• Vanilla Extract: Complements the chocolate flavor.

 • Jump to the printable recipe for precise measurements